ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 | Create a packet with Office supervisor is missing  |
 | Create a packet  with unkown Geo data in master DB |

+## 6.7 Output verification
+1. Packet Handler request and response for JSON format/ structure/contents validation and verification according to the API specs.
+2. Status and error code verification according to the API spec.
+3. Biometric accuracy for Biometric dedupe
+4. Audit log verification
+5. DB status check for the packet processing across various stages in Registration Processor.
+6. Application log - ensure no errors logged .

 Doc_Version: 1.0